 • Peabody Journal of Education

-Peabody Journal of EducationThe PJE website serves as journal's Vanderbilt web presence, providing abstracts for each article and a means of accessing features from the publisher's website for those who begin their search at Vanderbilt's website.
+The PJE website serves as journal's Vanderbilt web presence, providing abstracts for each article and a means of accessing features from the publisher's website for those who begin their search at Vanderbilt's website.

-• LPO Ed.D.
+• LPOEd.D.
 Program

-LPO Ed.D. websiteA proposed design to provide a professional and attractive website for the LPO Ed.D.
+A proposed design to provide a professional and attractive website for the LPO Ed.D.
 Program.

 • Peabody Center for Education Policy

-Peabody Center for Education PolicyA redesign and expantion, the Peabody Center website was created to provide information about researchers, research projects, news updates, and sponsored seminars.
+A redesign and expansion, the Peabody Center website was created to provide information about researchers, research projects, news updates, and sponsored seminars.
 The design incorporated leaf motiffs similar to Peabody College marketing materials that focused on the campus' status as an arboretum.

 • UNC CATIE Project

-CATIE's site serves as an informational respository for potential patients, their families, and researchers.
+CATIE's site serves as an informational repository for potential patients, their families, and researchers.
 Navigation and overall feel was improved by separating the two major areas of the study with the colors of the logo and tying them together on the homepage where the connection made the most sense.

 • UNC Schizophrenia Research Center